icyleaf/nomad-invalid-services-cleaner/README.md

 # Nomad Invalid Services Cleaner

-If you are using nomad to run your services, you can use this script to clean up invalid(zombie) services.
+If you are using nomad to run your services, you can use this script to be done:

+1. clean up invalid(zombie) services.
+1. restart missing empty service(s) on running jobs.

 ## Usage